 Rental property owner can claim a tax deduction for a wide range of the expenses related to your rental property including interest on the loan.
 These expenses can only be claimed if the property is rented or available for rent.

-2. List of rental property expenses which you can claim?
+2. List of rental property expenses for which you can claim an immediate deduction?

 Following expenses can normally be claimed on tax: